-Jason Palmer is the Founder and CEO of credential.me.
-Jason has been a leading entrepreneur, executive and investor in education technology and online education for more than fifteen years.
-Jason founded and grew three venture-backed technology and services companies in the 1990′s, before holding a series of executive positions at Microsoft, SchoolNet, Kaplan and StraighterLine.
-At Microsoft Education, Jason was responsible for product managing and launching the world’s first learning management system for tablet-based education.
-At SchoolNet, Jason was responsible for establishing partnerships with Scantron, The Princeton Review, Kaplan and ETS, as well as make its first acquisition, before the company was ultimately acquired by Pearson for $230 million in 2011.
-At Kaplan, Jason led three turnaround businesses as General Manager and President, in addition to making corporate venture capital investments and serving as a Board Member to some of the world’s top education startups, including Moodlerooms, StraighterLine and iProf India.
-Jason was also one of the first ten employees at StraighterLine, serving as its first Chief Product Officer.
-Jason holds a B.A. in interdisciplinary studies from the University of Virginia and an M.B.A. from Harvard Business School.
-Jason also serves on the University of Virginia’s Curry School of Education Foundation Board.
+Jason Palmer co-founder and Board Chair of credential.me.
+Jason has been a leading entrepreneur, executive and investor in education technology and online education for twenty years, including three years leading higher education innovation at the Bill & Melinda Gates Foundation.
+Earlier in his career, Jason founded and grew three venture-backed technology and services companies in the 1990′s, before holding a series of executive positions at Microsoft, SchoolNet, Kaplan and StraighterLine.
+At Kaplan, Jason led three turnaround businesses as General Manager and President, in addition to leading successful venture capital investments in Moodlerooms and StraighterLine.
+Jason holds a B.A. from the University of Virginia and an M.B.A. from Harvard Business School.

 Stephen Meyer provides partnership and operational strategy guidance for credential.me.
-Stephen is a highly motivated and experienced leader with more than twenty years of experience in strategy, planning, new product development, operations, and technology management, including almost ten years at the College Board, where he most recently served as Vice President of the Office of Strategy Management.
-At the College Board, Stephen led efforts to digitize core businesses with focus on product innovation, education impact, and margin growth.
-He also focused on digital assessments and unlocking the power of student data.
-He also led efforts to establish new assessment operating and technology capabilities for scoring and score reporting (including a platform that supported the human scoring of 600,000+ essays in 2 weeks, 7x a year) and oversaw a $100 million operating budget.
-Prior to College Board, Stephen co-founded and sold a management consulting company and has worked as an executive in digital publishing and telecommunications.
-Stephen has a Masters in Information Networking from Carnegie Mellon University and a Bachelors in Electrical Engineering and Computer Science from Brown University.
+Stephen is has more than twenty years of experience in strategy, planning, new product development, operations, and technology management, including almost ten years at the College Board, where he most recently served as Vice President.
+At College Board, Stephen led efforts to digitize core businesses and establish new assessment technology capabilities for scoring, overseeing a $100 million budget.
+Prior to College Board, Stephen led and sold a management consultancy and worked as an executive in digital publishing and telecommunications.
+Stephen has a Masters from Carnegie Mellon University and a Bachelors in Electrical Engineering and Computer Science from Brown University.

 Carolyn Leuba is an accounting and instruction expert.
 Carolyn has 25 years of accounting experience working in a variety of industries including a role in business management with Martin Marietta Corporation, which is now Lockheed Martin.
 Carolyn worked for five years as an accountant for a real estate development firm and nine years in public accounting.
 Most recently, Carolyn taught accounting at Howard Community College, in Columbia, MD.
 As an educator, Carolyn was a member of the adjunct faculty staff for five years, becoming a full time assistant professor for the past two years.
 Carolyn is a graduate of Towson University and has a B.S. in Business Administration with a major in Accounting; she is a licensed CPA in the state of Maryland.